 I left home when I was seventeen and had always been fiercely independent and looked after myself.
 I had survived some poor decisions and bad relationships but I had come through it strong and determined.
 I worked hard and played just as hard!
 I loved my social life and my friends.

-My Doctor was the only medical professional who knew what was wrong, sending me to my local hospital urgent care centre with a letter saying ‘Cauda Equina Syndrome – orthopaedic referral’.
+My GP was the only medical professional who knew what was wrong, sending me to my local hospital urgent care centre with a letter saying ‘Cauda Equina Syndrome – orthopaedic referral’.

 Delays, delays and more delays! (a typical scenario of developing CES) though eventually I underwent a surgical decompression.
-I spent about five days in hospital, counting myself very lucky indeed to be able to leave on my own two legs.
-There are many people with CES who spend weeks in hospital and leave struggling to walk and reliant on wheelchair.
+I spent five days in hospital, counting myself very lucky indeed to be able to leave on my own two legs.
+There are many people with CES who spend weeks in hospital and leave struggling to walk and reliant on wheelchair and crutches.

-In the years since I have made little improvement, the greatest really being able to urinate myself at about six months post op.
-I have however managed to deal with bladder and bowels, realise my physical limitations although I am still struggling to come to terms with the changes to my sexual function.
+In the years since, I have made little improvement.
+The greatest achievement, being able to urinate myself at about six months post op.
+I have however managed to deal with bladder and bowels, realise my physical limitations but am still struggling to come to terms with the changes to my sexual function.

-It has got easier to deal with but I would not wish to relive those early months for anything, nor would I wish it on my worst enemy.
+It has become easier to deal with, but I would not wish to relive those early months for anything, nor would I wish it on my worst enemy.

 This made the journey so much harder than it should have been.
 I scoured the internet for information, only really understanding half of what I read.
 The greatest help came from the facebook groups where finally people ‘got me’ and knew exactly how I felt.

 This is where I get my motivation.
 My experience is what drives me today, along with the stories I hear on the CESA helpline and in the facebook groups.
 It is the same story over and over again happening to different people all over the world!!
 Surely it cannot be that difficult to make people listen?
-To change things, when the cost to people lives is so dear?
+To change things?